MAziz-0/Merge_store/README.md

 ### Known Bugs

-There can be some visual delay when navigating the product pages due to the jpg images loading in.
+- There can be some visual delay when navigating the product pages due to the jpg images loading in.
 I have used a cache method to try to combat this.

+- Unable to load Heroku website in a website mockup generator to test responsiveness

 ### Heroku